arunbear/Mic/README.md

 ## Via Import

-A class can be defined when importing Minion e.g.
+A class can be defined when importing Class::Minion e.g.

     package Foo;

-    use Minion
+    use Class::Minion
         interface => [ qw( list of methods ) ],
         construct_with => {
             arg_name => {